rcauth-eu/aarc-vo-portal/README.md

 # aarc-vo-portal

-**NOTE** *This is software is just a proof of concept portal implementation, and it's in no way meant to be used as a production ready component!*
+**NOTE** *This is software is a proof of concept portal implementation, use in a production environment might not be a good idea!*

-##VO Portal
+## VO Portal

 The VO Portal is a modified version of the
 [OA4MP Client](http://grid.ncsa.illinois.edu/myproxy/oauth/client/index.xhtml).